Emily Calandrelli: Career

 As a college student, Calandrelli worked at NASA as an intern.
 Her work at NASA included designing the simulation for the Phoenix Mars Lander's soil testing experiment, research on the use of lasers to reduce harmful emissions from jet engines, and developing chemical detection sensors.

 Calandrelli is a professional speaker and presents on the topics of space exploration, scientific literacy, and gender equality in STEM (science, technology, engineering, and mathematics).
 She is a TEDx speaker and a contributing writer at TechCrunch.
 Additionally, Calandrelli is a Brooke Owens Fellowship Mentor.

 Calandrelli started a career in science communication when she became a host of Xploration Outer Space in Fox's Xploration Station educational block in 2014.
 In April 2017, she made several appearances on Netflix episodes of Bill Nye Saves the World.
 On August 25, 2020, Calandrelli's educational Netflix series titled Emily's Wonder Lab debuted.
 Calandrelli filmed the series while 9 months pregnant.

 Calandrelli is known as "The Space Gal" online.
 She has given presentations at Google, Pixar, MIT, Texas Instruments, and K-12 schools and universities across the United States.
 She was invited by the White House to perform educational science experiments at the Easter Egg Roll in 2023 and 2024.

 She has written the Ada Lace series of chapter books to introduce youth to science and technology and the picture book Reach for the Stars (2022), illustrated by Honee Jang.
 She also authored two books of science experiments designed for children.

-She is a paid influencer for the propane industry, according to Propane Education and Research Council (PERC) documents.

 In July 2024, Calandrelli announced that she will be a passenger on a New Shepard flight to space.
 On November 22, 2024, Calendrelli successfully launched into space as a member of Blue Origin's NS-28 mission, the company's ninth space tourism flight.
-She became the 100th woman in space, and the 10th woman to fly on a suborbital spaceflight above the Kármán line.
+She became the 100th woman in space, the second woman from West Virginia in space, and the 10th woman to fly on a suborbital spaceflight above the Kármán line.